 It is possible to connect either the internal VCO or the CLK (whichever is selected as the input to the VCO divider) directly to the LVPECL outputs, OUT0 to OUT5.
 This configuration can pass frequencies up to the maximum frequency of the VCO directly to the LVPECL outputs.
-The LVPECL outputs may not be able to provide full voltage swing at the highest frequencies.
+The LVPECL outputs may not be able to provide a full voltage swing at the highest frequencies.

 To connect the LVPECL outputs directly to the internal VCO or CLK, the VCO divider must be selected as the source to the distribution section, even if no channel uses it.

-Either the internal VCO or the CLK can be selected as the source for the direct to output routing.
+Either the internal VCO or the CLK can be selected as the source for the direct-to-output routing.

-Table 31.
-Settings for Routing VCO Divider Input Directlyto LVPECL Outputs
+Table 30.
+Settings for Routing VCO Divider Input Directly to LVPECL Outputs

-Register Setting Selection

-0x1E1[1:0] = 00b CLK is the source; VCO divider selected

-0x1E1[1:0] = 10b VCO is the source; VCO divider selected

-0x192[1] = 1b Direct to output OUT0, OUT1

-0x195[1] = 1b Direct to output OUT2, OUT3

-0x198[1] = 1b Direct to output OUT4, OUT5
+Register Setting Selection 0x1E1[1:0] = 00b CLK is the source; VCO divider selected 0x1E1[1:0] = 10b VCO is the source; VCO divider selected 0x192[1] = 1b Direct to OUT0 and OUT1 outputs 0x195[1] = 1b Direct to OUT2 and OUT3 outputs 0x198[1] = 1b Direct to OUT4 and OUT5 outputs